 To write the floppy disk image files to the floppy disks, you will probably need root access to the system.
 Place a good, blank floppy in the floppy drive.
-Next, use the command where filename is one of the floppy disk image files (see Section 4.2 for what filename should be). /dev/fd0 is a commonly used name of the floppy disk device, it may be different on your workstation.
+Next, use the command where filename is one of the floppy disk image files (see Section 4.2 for what filename should be). /dev/fd0 is a commonly used name of the floppy disk device, it may be different on your workstation (on Solaris, it is /dev/fd/0).
 The command may return to the prompt before Unix has finished writing the floppy disk, so look for the disk-in-use light on the floppy drive and be sure that the light is out and the disk has stopped revolving before you remove it from the drive.
-On some systems, you'll have to run a command to eject the floppy from the drive.
+On some systems, you'll have to run a command to eject the floppy from the drive (on Solaris, use eject, see the manual page).